abhie7/email-spam-detection-nlp/README.md

 # Email Spam Detection NLP Project

-This project aims to detect spam emails using a pre-trained NLP model.
+This project aims to detect spam emails using a fine-tuned NLP model.
 It involves extracting emails from an IMAP server, classifying them as spam or not, and visualizing the results through a user-friendly interface.
 The entire process is streamlined for easy integration and provides insightful analytics to help manage and understand your email data.

 ## Table of Contents

 - [Screenshots](#Screenshots)